-Do I already have a layout for a calculation?
+Do I already need to have a layout for a calculation?

 No. The simple graphical editor handles rectangles and circles from which very simple copper assignments can be drawn and calculated immediately.
 It is also possible to draw components in this way.

-Can I import the drill program from my CAD software?
+Can I import the drill files from my CAD software?

 Yes, export Gerber, Excellon or IDF files and import them into TRM.
-There you can select whether it is DK or NDK.
-Sleeve thickness, through-hole, blind hole or buried hole are options.
+There you can select whether it is PTH, NPTH or a solid pin.
+Galvanic copper thickness, through-hole, blind hole or buried hole are parameters.

-Can I import the parts from my CAD software?
+Can I import the components from my CAD software?